Mimizan: Places and monuments

 The bell tower of the old church is on UNESCO's World Heritage List as part of the Sites of the Routes of Santiago de Compostela in France.
 The hunting lodge Château de Woolsack was built in 1911 for the British Duke of Westminster (the architect was Detmar Blow).

 Notable people

+Free French Special Air Service co-founder Georges Bergé lived and died in Mimizan where he contacted friends to form a Resistance network in March 1941.

 Pioneer aviators Assolant, Lefèvre and Lotti linked Old Orchard Beach (USA) to Mimizan (landing on 16 June 1929) on board the Oiseau Canari.

 Couturier Coco Chanel was a frequent holidaymaker at the Château Woolsack.

 Recreational activities

 Popular activities include surfing, fishing, cycling and sunbathing.